Anglo-Soviet Treaty of 1942

-The Anglo-Soviet Treaty, formally the Twenty-Year Mutual Assistance Agreement Between the United Kingdom and the Union of Soviet Socialist Republics, established a military and political alliance between the Soviet Union and the British Empire.
+The Anglo-Soviet Treaty, formally the "Twenty-Year Mutual Assistance Agreement Between the United Kingdom and the Union of Soviet Socialist Republics", established a military and political alliance between the Soviet Union and the British Empire.

 Background

 The Treaty followed on from the Anglo-Soviet Agreement of July 1941 that they would assist each other in fighting Germany and not seek a separate peace.

 The first meeting to discuss the treaty took place on 15 December 1941, a week after the United States had joined the British Empire and the Soviet Union to oppose the Axis powers.

 One of the goals of Joseph Stalin, the Soviet Union's head of government, was to establish a territorial agreement for a postwar Europe that would be largely divided between Britain and the Soviet Union.

-Stalin hoped to regain the territories that had been part of the Soviet Union before its losses during Operation Barbarossa, the German invasion of the Soviet Union, which began on 22 June 1941.
-These included Bessarabia, Ukraine and Belarus, as well as the Baltic states of Estonia, Latvia and Lithuania which had been part of the Russian Empire and which, after a period of interwar independence, had been incorporated into the Soviet Union following their occupation in 1940.
-He also hoped to acquire Finland, which was at war with the Soviet Union as part of the Axis, and which had been an autonomous grand duchy of the Russian Empire.
-In exchange, Britain would receive land and permission to have naval bases and maritime passage through the English Channel, the North Sea and the Baltic Sea.
-Britain made no commitments and Stalin's ideas did not form part of the agreement.
+During the treaty negotiations there was discussion of including a clause guaranteeing the Soviet Union its frontiers from the time when Germany had attacked her on 22 June 1941, the date when the invasion, Operation Barbarossa, had begun.
+Stalin hoped to regain the country's Nazi-occupied Soviet Republics of Ukraine and Belarus, and the additional territories that had been incorporated into the Soviet Union following the Molotov–Ribbentrop Pact of 1939.
+These included Moldavia and the Baltic states of Estonia, Latvia and Lithuania.
+Stalin also hoped to acquire Finland, which was at war with the Soviet Union as part of the Axis, and which had been an autonomous grand duchy of the Russian Empire.
+In exchange, he proposed that Britain would receive land and permission to have naval bases and maritime passage through the English Channel, the North Sea and the Baltic Sea.
+Britain and America were reluctant to guarantee the Soviet Union the territory it had acquired between 1939 and 1941, and Soviet negotiators had to abandon the idea.
+Britain made no territorial commitments and they did not form part of the agreement.